+We will ensure that population growth is supported by a range of sustainable travel choices that reduce car dependency, including walking; cycling; motor cycling; and public transport.
+At the same time, a strategic approach will be taken to mitigate car parking and traffic issues.
 We must improve the walkability of our neighbourhoods by increasing pedestrianisation of our centres and ensuring safe and convenient access for all members of the community.